grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

     * The `key`attribute is required.
 It specifies the attribute to act upon.
     * One of the `value`, `from_attribute` or `from_context` attributes is required.

-* `upsert`: Either inserts a new attribute in input data where the key does not already exist, or updates an attribute in input data where the key does exist.
+* `upsert`: Either inserts a new attribute in input data where the key does not already exist or updates an attribute in input data where the key does exist.

     * The `key`attribute is required.
 It specifies the attribute to act upon.
     * One of the `value`, `from_attribute` or `from_context`attributes is required:
         * `value` specifies the value to populate for the key.
         * `from_attribute` specifies the attribute from the input data to use to populate the value.
 If the attribute doesn't exist, no action is performed.
-        * `from_context` specifies the context value to use to populate the attribute value.
+        * `from_context` specifies the context value used to populate the attribute value.
-        If the key is prefixed with `metadata.`, the values are searched in the receiver's transport protocol additional information like gRPC Metadata or HTTP Headers.
+        If the key is prefixed with `metadata.`, the values are searched in the receiver's transport protocol for additional information like gRPC Metadata or HTTP Headers.
         If the key is prefixed with `auth.`, the values are searched in the authentication information set by the server authenticator.
         Refer to the server authenticator's documentation part of your pipeline for more information about which attributes are available.
         If the key doesn't exist, no action is performed.
-        If the key has multiple values the values will be joined with `;` separator.
+        If the key has multiple values the values will be joined with a `;` separator.

 * `hash`: Hashes (SHA1) an existing attribute value.

     * The `key` attribute and/or the `pattern` attributes is required.

 * `extract`: Extracts values using a regular expression rule from the input key to target keys specified in the rule.
   If a target key already exists, it will be overridden.
-Note: It behaves similar to the Span Processor `to_attributes` setting with the existing attribute as the source.
+Note: It behaves similarly to the Span Processor `to_attributes` setting with the existing attribute as the source.

     * The `key` attribute is required.
 It specifies the attribute to extract values from.
 The value of `key` is NOT altered.
     * The `pattern` attribute is required.
 It is the regex pattern used to extract attributes from the value of `key`.
       The submatchers must be named.
 If attributes already exist, they will be overwritten.

 * `convert`: Converts an existing attribute to a specified type.